 Course Planning and Scheduling (CPS)

-CPS is an extension of LIS that allows for Planning and Scheduling systems to communicate with Student Information Systems in a standards based way.
-There is no need for proprietary integrations with several different systems - rather planners can implemnent the CPS model and be interoperable with all CPS enabled SISs.
-CPS means that SIS systems now can use more intelligent logistical information, provided by the planning system, when creating classes.
+CPS is an extension of LIS that allows for Planning and Scheduling systems to communicate with Student Information Systems in a standards-based way.
+There is no need for proprietary integrations with several different systems - rather planners can implement the CPS model and be interoperable with all CPS enabled SISs.
+CPS means that SIS systems now can use more intelligent logistical information, provided by the planning system when creating classes.
 This does not require the SIS to implement complex logistic and planning algorithms.

 Overall, in a world where resources such as space are becoming more scarce, CPS provides automation to help institutional planners ensure that the right classes are being held in the right places and at the right times, without the need to manually create records inside an SIS, or by implementing custom integrations.

 The OneRoster standard is designed to be a subset of the full Learning Information Services standard that focuses on a School's needs to exchange roster information and grades.
 The standard includes both SOAP and REST-based bindings make it quicker and easier to implement the exchange of information about people, membership, courses, and outcomes.
 In addition to the services, OneRoster specifies a format for CSV files that are typically exchanged between the school and the vendor to populate the roster information needed to gain access to publisher content, learning tools, portals, and learning environments.